 The Elder sighed.

 “I respect your decisions, Alex, but sometimes you just have to let things follow their own course to their own conclusion.
-You forget she has one of my katana in her possession.
+You forget she has one of my swords in her possession.
 She fought with my daughter, so I too am wondering who knows enough about her to have purposely arranged to get my weapon into her hands and if it’s the same person involved in her kidnapping.
 But Alex, fixing an issue with the necklace isn’t going to erase the events that have already been set in motion.
 Whoever knows is still gonna know.”

 “Unless they got bored of the whole thing and moved to a different distraction.
 My kind does that all the time.”

-“I’m aware, but you are assuming only fae have a hand in this whole thing.
+“I’m aware, but you are assuming that only fae have a hand in this whole thing.
 I’m not sure that’s true anymore.
 I must admit, I’m surprised you’ve stayed on top of this whole situation as seriously as you have.”